rooklift/disorderBook_Prime/README.md

 ## Requirements

 The frontend still requires the Bottle library.
 If you need it, a copy is [in the other repo](https://github.com/fohristiwhirl/disorderBook/blob/master/bottle_0_12_9.py) (it's a single file, you can put it next to the other files here and it will be imported).
+Or just `pip install bottle`.

 ## Features